 There is no straight answer to that question.
 Sleep is very individual.
 But if you feel the need to sleep more than usual, that’s probably the case.
-Your body is working harder than usual because of it… is creating a new human being.
-The heart is beating faster, a lot of new hormones are created, the kidneys are working hard and as the month’s pass, the body becomes heavier.
+Your body is working harder than usual because it is creating a new human being.
+The heart is beating faster, a lot of new hormones are created, the kidneys are working hard and as the months pass, the body becomes heavier.
 So it’s no wonder that you need to sleep a few hours more than usual.
 But it’s also not strange to continue sleeping as usual.

 According to a comprehensive study from 2015, which reviewed more than 300 existing studies, pregnant women may need two hours of sleep more than usual.
 But as said before, “may happen” = it does not apply to all.